-- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid (appropriate to their level of training) and call 000 for urgent medical or police assistance where required to respond to immediate health or safety concerns. - Notify the principal as soon as possible, who will ensure our school follows the steps in these procedures.
+- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid (appropriate to their level of training) and call 000 for urgent medical or police assistance where required to respond to immediate health or safety concerns. - Notify the Principal or Wellbeing Lead Teacher as soon as possible, who will ensure our school follows the steps in these procedures.